 "Yeah.
 I haven't seen him in a long time, but yeah, I know him.
 I just want to tell him the news myself.
 That's all."

-I stared at Roger a long moment, trying to access whether he was just bullshitting me in an effort to avoid any further confrontation, but then finally decided he was telling the truth.
+I stared at Murtaugh a long moment, trying to decide whether he was just bullshitting me in an effort to avoid any further confrontation, but then finally decided he was telling the truth.
 The vic's dad was some old friend - fine, let him talk to him.
 I shrugged.
 "Okay."
 We both got out of his car as I suddenly gestured to my bag in the backseat.
 "Just need to get some more cigarettes.
 You go ahead."
 He frowned at me, his brows knitting together into a cautious line but then finally he nodded and headed into the bank building alone.
 I watched him for a moment to make sure he wasn't turning around then opened the car door.
-Rummaging around in the bag, I pulled out the flask that I kept in there, twisted it open and took a drink.
+Rummaging around in the bag, I pulled out the flask that I kept in there, twisted it open and took a long drink.
 Not that I needed an excuse but if ever there was a day for drinking on the job, this was it.
 I always switched over to vodka during work since the odor wasn't as noticeable and despite my behavior, I wasn't looking to get kicked off the force, just killed in the line of duty … big difference.
 I took another swig and then tossed the flask back inside the bag.
 Pulled out a new pack of smokes.
 Hey, I wasn't completely lying at least.
-Tucking one in my mouth, I lit it and followed after my partner into the bank.
+Placing one in my mouth, I lit it and followed after my partner into the bank.

-The moment I stepped inside, it was obvious that Roger had already told Hunsacker about his daughter's death.
+The moment I stepped inside, it was obvious that Roger had already told Hunsacker about the new circumstances in regards to his daughter's death.
 The man was slumped over his desk, crying quietly, one hand clutching a framed photo.
 Suddenly feeling uncomfortable, I hung back even further into the lobby, doing my best to impassively observe the man's response as any good detective should but at the same time, trying to give them a bit of privacy - both for their benefit and mine.
-Despite my best efforts, I could feel my chest tighten at the sounds of the man's sobs and I looked away.
+Despite my best efforts, I could feel my chest tighten at the sounds of the man's sobs and I briefly looked away.
 Usually other people always figured the hardest part of being a cop was either the constant worry of physical danger or having to see dead bodies on a regular basis, but they would be wrong.
 That wasn't the hardest part of the job - at least not to me.
 Physical danger was more of an adrenaline rush than anything and I'd been dealing with dead bodies for so long that - good or bad -they rarely made an impact on me anymore.
 No ... to me there was nothing worse than what Roger was having to do right then.
 Having to tell someone that the person they loved was never coming home again.
-Having to sit there quietly, watching as the initial shock of the surviving family member gave way to waves of grief so large and overpowering that they threatened to sweep you up in it as well … watching in uncomfortable silence, helpless to do anything but to finally say, "I'm so sorry for your loss." … I had always known that they were hollow meaningless words but until I had to hear them directed to me, I hadn't realized just how infuriating they truly were.
+Having to sit there quietly, watching as the initial shock of the surviving family member gave way to a tsunami of grief so large and overpowering that they threatened to sweep you up in it as well … watching in uncomfortable silence, helpless to do anything but to finally say, "I'm so sorry for your loss." … I had always known that they were hollow meaningless words but until I had to hear them directed to me, I hadn't realized just how infuriating they truly were.

 One of my hands instinctively reached down into my jeans pocket and I sighed with relief as my fingertips brushed against the hollow point bullet that I always carried with me… Still there… it was reassuring… its solid presence and the meaning behind it gave me one of the few comforts that I had left, a comfort someone like Roger Murtaugh couldn't possibly understand.